pyrddlgym-project/pyRDDLGym/README.md

 ExampleManager.ListExamples()
 ```

-And an instantiation of the ExampleManager object with a specific example will give access to the example information:
+And an instantiation of the ExampleManager with a specific example will give access to its information:
 ```python
 # get the environment info
 EnvInfo = ExampleManager.GetEnvInfo('MarsRover')